dorjeduck/pytree-snapshots/README.md

 # PyTree Snapshots

 A lightweight and flexible manager for capturing and managing data snapshots in Python.
-While built with JAX PyTrees in mind, it works seamlessly with any Python object, offering a versatile solution for snapshotting and restoring complex data structures.
+While built with **JAX PyTrees** in mind, offering specialized features like leaf transformations and structure-based queries, it also works seamlessly with any Python object, making it a versatile solution for snapshotting and restoring complex data structures.

 **Note:** PyTree Snapshots is currently in **beta**.
 While it is stable for most use cases, some features may undergo changes, and you may encounter bugs as we gather feedback and refine the library.
 Please report any issues to help us improve!